scpmw/ghc/README.md

 * A [Linux](http://kernel.org) distribution - preferably new enough to have perf-event, for getting nice low-level profiles.

-* [LLVM](http://llvm.org) installed - because that's currently the
-  only way to write debug meta data.

-* `libelf-dev` and `libdwarf-dev` (or similar) installed - because that's the only way we can currently read debug data.
+* `libelf-dev` and `libdwarf-dev` (or similar) installed - because that's how the runtime data reads DWARF.
 Note that if you compile GHC using dynamic linking (the default) you need a version of `libdwarf` that was compiled with `--enable-shared`.
   Getting there might involve compiling `libdwarf` manually.
 As a